pharo-project/pharo-changelogs/Pharo100ChangeLogs.md

 ### Spec

 - Deprecation of class side defaultSpec, now all layouts can be defined in instance side (but defaultLayout can still be defined in class side, in case of need)
-- Deprecation of all WithSpec suffixes.
+- Deprecation of all withSpec suffixes.
 Now to open a presenter window you just use #open/#openModal, etc. (this was a lot more work as you may think).
-- Added #asWindow, #asModalWindow to allow user to modify the window presenter (adding extent, ot title, for example) without needingto override `initializeWindow:` and before the window is opened.
+- Added #asWindow, #asModalWindow to allow user to modify the window presenter (adding extent, ot title, for example) without needing to override `initializeWindow:` and before the window is opened.
-- All layouts are dynamic and can be modified on runtime (API depending the layout).
+- All layouts are dynamic and can be modified at run time (API depending the layout).
 - Enhancement SpApplication with notion of iconProvider
 - Added some standard dialogs (inform, request, confirm) to SpApplication
 - Added a progress bar standard dialog/processor (SpJobListPresenter)